kihlee/github/README.md

 # GitHub
-GitHub: an open source version control system.
+an open source version control system.
 Git is responsible for the everything GitHub-related that happens local computer.

 https://help.github.com/articles/set-up-git/